 5C.
 General principles

-(1) A determination that the fault of a person (the “tortfeasor”) caused particular harm comprises the following elements —
+(1) A determination that the fault of a person (the tortfeasor) caused particular harm comprises the following elements —

 (a) that the fault was a necessary condition of the occurrence of the harm (factual causation); and

 (b) that it is appropriate for the scope of the tortfeasor’s liability to extend to the harm so caused (scope of liability).